nour-aldin/Fetching-Document-Files-with-React-and-RTK-Query/README.md

 # Fetching Document Files with React and RTK Query

-This project demonstrates how to efficiently fetch and display document files (such as images and PDFs) using React and RTK Query.
+This project demonstrates how to efficiently fetch and display document files (such as images,PDFs,...etc) using React and RTK Query.
 We use DummyJSON as a data source in a practical example of fetching an image and rendering it in the browser.

 ## Table of Contents